Resources

 Health

-Boxers as a breed have some health concerns that we work diligently to breed away from.
-The two cardiac diseases are considered mandatory testing and the rest is considered optional testing.
+Boxers, as a breed, have some health concerns that we work diligently to breed away from.
+The two cardiac diseases are considered mandatory testing, and the rest are considered optional.
 We choose to test for all of them.

 SUB AORTIC STENOSIS (SAS) This is a congenital condition, a narrowing or constriction of the outflow tract from the left ventricle to the aorta.
 It can be tested by a cardiologist after the age of two using a color Doppler machine.
-We do not breed any boxer that has an aortic flow rate greater than 2.0m/s or displays any other evidence of SAS according to a veterinary cardiologist.
+We will not breed any boxer with an aortic flow rate greater than 2.0m/s or display any other evidence of SAS as diagnosed by veterinary cardiologist.

 ARRYTHMIC RIGHT VENTRICULAR CARDIOMYOPATHY (ARVC) This is a malfunction of the electrical impulses that make the heart beat properly.
 We test for this yearly using a Holter monitor and a cardiologist.
 The report lets us know if there are abnormal heartbeats.
-We will not breed dogs that have failed this test in the opinion of a cardiologist or dogs that do not have a clean test within the last 18 months.
-Note: The DNA test for this disease DOES NOT clear a dog from ever developing ARVC.
-Regular Holters are still the most effective way to screen breeding stock at this time.
+We will not breed dogs that have failed this test in the opinion of a cardiologist or dogs that have not had a clean test within the last 18 months.
+Note: The DNA tests for this disease DOES NOT clear a dog from developing ARVC.
+Regular Holters are still the most effective way to screen breeding stock.

-DEGENERATIVE MYLEOPATHY (DM) Affects ageing dogs in the form of deteriorating nervous function in the hind end.
-We use a DNA test to screen for the genes that make a dog susceptible to this disease and research pedigrees to look for dogs that actually developed the disease, breeding away from the genes.
+DEGENERATIVE MYLEOPATHY (DM) affects ageing dogs through deteriorating nervous function in the hind end.
+We use a DNA test to screen for the genes that make a dog susceptible to this disease and research pedigrees to look for dogs that developed the disease, breeding away from the genes.

-HIP/ELBOW DYSPLASIA This is the improper development of the hip or elbow joint.
-We screen for this with x-rays taken after the age of two which are then analyzed by the Orthopedic Foundation for Animals for grading and certification.
+HIP/ELBOW DYSPLASIA is the improper development of the hip or elbow joint.
+We screen for this with X-rays taken after the age of two, which are then analyzed by the Orthopedic Foundation for Animals for grading and certification.
 Historically, this is not a boxer problem, so many older or deceased stud dogs may not have these clearances.
 We combat this with pedigree research.

-THYROID This is to test overall thyroid health as thyroid issues may indicate future autoimmune problems including, but not limited to, allergies, digestion troubles, and even some cancers.
+THYROID testing tests overall thyroid health, as thyroid abnormalities may indicate future autoimmune problems, including, but not limited to, allergies, digestion troubles, and even some cancers.
 We use this to measure thyroid health and to steer our breeding decisions towards strong thyroids.
 Historically, this is not a boxer problem and is considered optional by many breeders.
-For deceased stud dogs, we rely on pedigree research looking for allergies, cancer, and any auto-immune problems.
+For deceased stud dogs, we rely on pedigree research for allergies, cancer, and probable auto-immune issues.

 Activities